jchowdhury82/Used_Car_Price_Predictor/README.md

 - **UI based checks**

- -Open http://0.0.0.0:5000/dataform to open the webform and enter the details of the car.
+ - Open http://0.0.0.0:5000/dataform to open the webform and enter the details of the car.
 Hit the "Get Predicted Price" button to see the predicted price
- -Open http://0.0.0.0:5000/upload to open the webform and upload a csv file in the format as shown in the same file [datasample.csv](https://github.com/jchowdhury82/Springboard_Capstone_UsedCar/blob/master/datasample.csv).
+ - Open http://0.0.0.0:5000/upload to open the webform and upload a csv file in the format as shown in the same file [datasample.csv](https://github.com/jchowdhury82/Springboard_Capstone_UsedCar/blob/master/datasample.csv).
 The response will be a downloaded csv file with the predicted price appended to the columns of the original csv.